Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 The `ShopifyAnalytics` component sends commerce-related analytics to Shopify.
 By adding the `ShopifyAnalytics` component to your Hydrogen app, you can view key sales, orders, and online store visitor data from the [Analytics dashboard in your Shopify admin](https://help.shopify.com/en/manual/reports-and-analytics/shopify-reports/overview-dashboard).

+> Note: This is a still a work in progress.
+Only Online Store page view and session related analytic reports are working at this moment.

 ## Configuration

 To set up the `ShopifyAnalytics` component in your Hydrogen app, add the `ShopifyAnalyticsServerConnector` property to your [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config):